Habit Formation: The Complete Science-Backed Guide

 Neuroplasticity and Repetition

 Habit formation is literally a physical change in your brain.
 Each repetition of a behavior strengthens the synaptic connections involved.
-The phrase "neurons that fire together wire together" (Hebb's rule) describes this exactly - repeated co-activation of neural circuits makes those circuits more likely to activate together in the future.
+The phrase "neurons that fire together wire together" (Hebb's rule) describes this exactly.
+Repeated co-activation of neural circuits makes those circuits more likely to activate together in the future.

-The Stages of Habit Formation
+What Are the Stages of Habit Formation?

 Habit formation isn't linear.
 Most people experience three recognizable stages: